100th Army Band: Colonel Hamilton Award

 The Colonel Finley R. Hamilton Outstanding Musician Award was first awarded in 2010 to musicians from all five branches of United States military service.
 A service member who is eligible for consideration for this award will be an "outstanding musician demonstrating excellence in both solo and ensemble performance" who must also "display exceptional leadership qualities," and "great potential for future outstanding service."
 Consideration for this award is limited to members of military bands who hold the pay grades of E4 to E6 only.

-To date, four members of the 100th Army Band have received the COL Hamilton Award:
+To date, five members of the 100th Army Band have received the COL Hamilton Award: